 - The clear and robust accountability framework in a key strength in GwE.
 Detailed business plans on all levels of planning address all aspects of the work of GwE.
 Plans are fully costed, with clear success criteria and milestones for delivering objectives. - Throughout the year, reports associated with our priority streams within the Business Plan will be reported through our governance groups.
 Progress against the Regional Business Plan will be reported on a quarterly basis to the Joint Committee. - There are detailed self-evaluation arrangements.
 Plans are reviewed on a quarterly basis, evaluating progress and impact.
 Staff on all levels fully understand their responsibility for continued improvement and accountability. - Each Local Authority has a detailed business plan agreed upon by the head of service and the core adviser.
 Progress towards agreed outcomes on a local authority level is monitored on a quarterly basis and discussed regularly in meetings between the lead adviser and Local Authority.
 Ongoing issues are referred to GwE Senior leaders in a timely manner. - The self-evaluation process is cyclical and ongoing.
 Great emphasis is placed on accountability and continuous review, and there is consistent emphasis on progress in line with priorities. - The consortium has effective financial management processes in place.
 Communication and consultation on financial arrangements is effective, and GwE staff, the host local authority and Joint Committee all review the core funding and grant expenditure on a regular basis. - A robust financial analysis supports the work of delivering the business plan.
 A medium-term financial plan and workforce plan are both aligned with the business plan.
 Through increasingly effective use of data to identify key priorities, the link between the business planning process and decisions regarding financial planning is strengthened as the work streams that underpin the business plan clearly note the resources to be used. - A formal framework is in place to assess the wider value for money provided by GwE.
 The judgement is consistent across all stakeholders on how to measure the value for money of GwE activities within the structure and objectives of the business plan. - There are rigorous and comprehensive arrangements in place to accurately identify and manage risks on a local, regional and national level.
-The risk register is a live document, which is updated on a regular basis in order to identify increasing risks or risks which are no longer deemed as high level.
-It is reviewed every month in a senior leadership meeting and the Management Board and the Joint Committee review the register on a quarterly basis. - Through effective management of risks to the region, GwE is able to support the region's objectives, make effective use of resources and meet the outcomes as intended.
+The risk register is a live document, which is kept under regular review to identify increasing risks or risks which are no longer deemed as high level.
+It is presented to the Joint Committee on an annual basis and when new risks are identified, of which the Joint Committee needs to be made aware.

+• Through effective management of risks to the region, GwE is able to support the region's objectives, make effective use of resources and meet outcomes as intended.